 There are many ways to communicate with parents, but before you get started it is helpful to figure out what parents have access to and what form of communication with parents works for them.

 You will probably have to use more than one method of parent communication to make sure you reach every family.
 That does seem daunting, but let us help.

 Help!
 Where do I begin to communicate with parents?

 Ninja Note: We have used the word parent throughout this post, but please remember “parent” might not be the right word for your students.
-We use guardian, home adults, your people or your grown ups as ways to talk to kids about the people they live with at home.
-In this post, parents is interchangeable with any of those terms.
+We use guardians, home adults, your people or your grown-ups as ways to talk to kids about the people they live with at home.
+In this post, parents are interchangeable with any of those terms.

 When communicating with parents for the first time, start with an introductory message.
 Let them know who you are, what you love, what your teaching philosophy is.
 Give them a glimpse into your life!

 A call home is a great way to connect with parents.
 In fact, a call home before the first day of school is always a nice touch.

 We have a tendency to call parents when there is a problem, but calling for good news has a tremendously positive effect.
 Parents love to hear from you with positive feedback and it gives them a chance to connect with you.